akoslowski/side-bar-playground/README.md

 # SideBarPlayground

 This project is a playground to find approaches to integrating a custom side-bar, a.k.a. "slide-out panel navigation" / "side menu" / "hamburger menu".
-It is a mixture of SwiftUI and UIKit to show how an integration into an UIKit-based app could work.
+It is a mix of `SwiftUI` and `UIKit` to show how an integration into a `UIKit`-based app could work.

-## Boundary Conditions
+## Why?

 - The view lifecycle events (`viewDidLoad`, `viewDidAppear`, `viewDidDisappear`, etc.) must be kept intact
 - The side-bar must be deallocated after dimiss